A PDF Copy of the Club Rules can be downloaded HERE

-Grays Thurrock Model Boat Club Rules From February 2010
+Grays Thurrock Model Boat Club Rules From January 2020

 1. RUNNING OF MODELS

-1.1.
-Use of Other Persons Equipment.
-No member shall operate another person’s equipment without the owner's permission.
+1.1 Use of other Persons Equipment.
+No member shall operate another person’s equipment without the owner’s permission.

-2. RADIO CONTROL.
+2. RADIO CONTROL

-3. POND SIDE DISCIPLINE.
+3 POND SIDE DISCIPLINE.

-must be given, Maximum Speed of 5 M.P.H must be adhered to, if any complaints with regard to non compliance to these driving rules is proven the person concerned will have their vehicle pass revoked.
+3.3 When driving through the woods to the lake and back Hazard lights must be on and priority to pedestrians must be given, Keep to the approach road and NOT on the GRASS (except by the lake) A maximum of 5 MPH must be adhered too if any complaints with regards to non-compliance to these driving rules are proven the person concerned will have their vehicle pass revoked.

 3.4 Every effort shall be made by all members of the club to act at all times with decorum and shall not bring the club into any form of disrepute.